AaltoSciComp/blog/content/2026/thoughts-on-aalto-ai-strategy.rst

 Developing AI methods
 ---------------------

-Finally, we develop new AI methods: either AI methods, or applying AI methods to new fields.
-This is the groundwork needed for platforms and tools of the future, and is probably what people think about for "the world being revolutionized with AI".
+Finally, we develop new AI methods: either deep learning methods, or applying deep learning methods to new fields.
+This is the groundwork needed for platforms and tools of the future, and is probably what is meant by "being an AI leader".
 The revolution isn't just replacing human work by generated content, but being able to see patterns in new fields.

-Method develop can be computer science-y stuff, where you are really developing a new method (probably for some application but the method is the deep learning).
-Or it can be someone in another field, developing a new method in their field using AI (where the primary purpose is to support the other field).
+Method develop can be computer science-y stuff, where you are really developing a new method (probably for some application but the novel result is the deep learning).
+Or it can be for another field, developing a new method in their field using AI (where the novel result is in the other field).
 Real magic can happen when these two halves work together.

 .. admonition:: Steps for developing AI methods